tetrateio/lula/docs/kubernetes-domain.md

     Version: v1                     # Required - Version of resource
     Resource: pods                  # Required - Resource type
     Namespaces: [validation-test]   # Required - Namespaces to validate the above resources in.
 Empty or "" for all namespace pr non-namespaced resources
+    Field:                          # Optional - Field to grab in a resource if it is in an unusable type, e.g., string json data.
+Must specify named resource to use.
+      jsonpath:                     # Required - Jsonpath specifier of where to find the field from the top level object
+      type:                         # Optional - Accepts "json" or "yaml".
+Default is "json".
+      base64:                       # Optional - Boolean whether field is base64 encoded

 ```

 > [!Tip]